finos-labs/project-analysis/README.md

 # FINOS Projects

-Here are some of FINOS' most active projects (as of 31 Oct 2022):
+Here are some of FINOS' most active projects (as of 01 Nov 2022):

  - [Cfi Terraform Template Child Module](#Cfi-Terraform-Template-Child-Module)
  - [FINOS Community Collaboration Space](#FINOS-Community-Collaboration-Space)